Alamagan: History

 The island was inhabited, and continued to be used for the production of copra, with the main settlements of Song Song in the south and Patida camp in the northwest.
 However, by 1962 the population had dropped so much that the elementary school was closed for lack of students.
 Due to what was thought to be increased volcanic activity, the islanders were evacuated in December 1998 when an eruption was feared.
 However, analysis of the event concluded that it was excess rainwater entering fumaroles, causing extra steam, not an eruptive event.

 At the 2000 census, only six people were living on Alamagan.
 In September 2009, Typhoon Choi-wan passed directly over Alamagan, destroying many of the island's trees and forcing the evacuation of the remaining residents to Saipan.
 As of the 2010 United States census, the island was officially uninhabited at that time.

 In 2018, 18 embarked on a mission to repopulate the northern islands of Alamagan and Agrihan.
 They left Saipan aboard the M/V Super Emerald, and the families had originally come from Alamagan to resettle there.
 The months long project was coordinated by the mayor's office, and plans to have clean water and radio contact, and also to hopefully send more families there.
 One returning Marianan remarked " I was born and raised on Saipan but my family is from Alamagan.
 We are going to live there for a long time....

-In 2019, Rep. Sheila Babauta took an expedition by sea to the northern islands visiting Agriga, Alamagangan, and Pagan.
+In 2019, Rep. Sheila Babauta took an expedition by sea to the northern islands visiting Agrigan, Alamagan, and Pagan.

 As of 2000, there is about 6 on the island, 0 in 2010, but 1 in 2020, in a place called "the village".
 The 2020 U.S. Census reports 1 person living in Alamagan village.
 In June 2020, the crew of a boat on its way to Pagan stopped with engine trouble and ultimately sank near Alamagan, with two crew members abandoning ship and staying at the village in Alamagan.

 In 2023, when an injured 30 year old had an emergency medical evacuation to Saipan from Alamagan, he was transported by sea aboard the US Coast Guard Cutter Oliver Henry.